darktjm/gamesup/README.md

     really wish somebody made a laptop with the touchpad to the side, rather in the center.
 Or maybe use something else, like trackpoint.

+    Note that if my ds4 is plugged in, syndaemon and synclient always apply to that instead of my laptop's touchpad (it always picks the first one it detects, and always scans from the last to first).
+    To correct this, I have made a patch to xf86-input-synaptics, which contains the synaptics driver and these two tools, to support multiple devices better, through use of a `-L` option to list all attached devices, and a `-D` option to select one of them.
+The patch is here under the name `xf86-input-synaptics-multi.patch`.

+    Since I'm usually typing the command to execute the game just before the game launches, the touchpad is usually off at the time.
+    To correct this, `dogame` runs `synclient` to turn it back on, using the same `-D` option that `syndaemon` was using.
+Due to the way it scans from back to front, numeric `-D` parameters will likely be different than when `syndaemon` was first started, so it's best to always use the full name.
+For example, in my `.xinitrc`, I start `syndaemon` with:

+          /usr/bin/syndaemon -k -d -D "$(/usr/bin/syndaemon -L 2>&1 | fgrep -v Wireless | cut -d\' -f2)"

+    Since the internal touchpad should always appear first (and therefore last in the listing), I could've used `tail -n 1` instead of the `fgrep`.

   - If the game wants it, I change to its directory

   - If the game needs it, I set up two directories in `~/.local/share`: